The Impact of Star Formation and Feedback Recipes on the Stellar Mass and Interstellar Medium of High-Redshift Galaxies: Constraining high-redshift Galaxy formation models with ism observations

 While O32 probes ionization parameter and gas density, $\log_{10}{\rm [O\ III]\ 4363/5007}$ provides insight into gas temperature\footnote{Note that this only true up to gas densities of $\sim10^5\ {\rm cm^{-3}}$ (see e.g.\ \citealt{Katz2023_jwst}).}.
 This ratio has now been observed for numerous high-redshift galaxies \citep[e.g.][]{Katz2023_jwst,Curti2023, Laseter2024, Morishita2024}.
 Different feedback models can subtly change the temperature of the ISM and because of the strong sensitivity of this metric to gas temperature, it may help discriminate between models.

 In Figure~\ref{fig:O33} we show a PDF of ${\rm [O\ III]\ 4363/5007}$ for galaxies in the fiducial model compared with models with HN (yellow), Ly$\alpha$ radiation pressure (green), and a $5\times$ boost in the SN energy (blue).
 In general, the fiducial model has the lowest gas temperatures, followed by the model with Ly$\alpha$ radiation pressure.
 The highest temperature gas is found in the models with HN and $5\times$ boost in the SN energy.
-There are a few reasons why this occurs.
+As above, KS tests indicate that these distributions are quantitatively different.
+There are a few reasons why these differences occur.
 First the models with HN and a $5\times$ boost in the SN energy simply inject more energy into the ISM and hence the gas temperature can be higher.
 The effect is less extreme for the Ly$\alpha$ radiation pressure model.
 Second, the fiducial model is more chemically evolved than the other models and the enhanced metallicity means that the ISM can cool more efficiently.
 Hence this metric encapsulates both metallicity and energy budget.

 For comparison, we show observational data from \cite{Morishita2024} at $z>6$ for systems where both [O~{ III}] lines have been detected.
 Again, our small zoom simulations cannot be representative of the observed galaxy population, but it is clear that different feedback channels lead to systematically distinct ISM temperatures.